There are over 2000 native species that grow in various palm tree locations.

 We spend a lot of time in the DR.

-There's quite a few of the photos on the website that we've taken right here on the North Coast.
+There's quite a few of the photos on the website that were taken right here on the North Coast.

 There are many palm tree locations in South and Central America.